BrainCircuitsBehaviorLab/village/_sources/user_guide/state_machine.md.txt

 9. `SAVE_INSIDE`: The task is closed, and all data is saved while the subject is still inside the behavioral box.
 10. `WAIT_EXIT`: Until the subject attempts to leave and is detected by the scale.
 11. `EXIT_SAVE`: Once detected by the scale, Door 2 is closed, and Door 1 is opened, allowing the subject to return to the home cage.
+12. `SYNC`: The system synchronizes the new data with a remote server or hard drive.

 #### In Both Cases